cloudclusters/ceph-deploy/README.md

 ## Add Node

-Add node4 to CEPH cluster.
+The following illustrate how to join one additional storage servers, node4, to this ceph cluster.

 1.&nbsp;Edit ceph inventory hosts file.
 ```shell